rautNitesh/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 ## Caching expensive calculations {/*caching-expensive-calculations*/}

-This component computes `visibleTodos` by taking `allTodos` it receives by props and filtering them according to the currently chosen `filter` prop.
+This component computes `visibleTodos` by taking the `todos` it receives by props and filtering them according to the currently chosen `filter` prop.
 You might feel tempted to update a state variable in an Effect:

 ```js {4-8}
 function TodoList({ todos, filter }) {